Himani1609/CSharp-Cumulative-1/README.md

+# School Database MVP - CRUD Operations for Teachers, Students, and Courses

-# Project Overview
+## Project Overview

-This C# project is designed as a cumulative assignment, demonstrating the implementation of **CRUD (Create, Read, Update, and Delete)** operations.
-It includes classes, properties, and methods to manage data, specifically for an educational context where `Teacher` objects represent instructors with attributes like `TeacherId`, `TeacherFName`, `TeacherLName`, `TeacherHireDate`, `EmployeeNumber`, and `TeacherSalary`.
+This project is a cumulative assignment showcasing the implementation of **CRUD (Create, Read, Update, Delete)** operations using _ASP.NET Core Web API and MVC_.
+The application manages data for teachers, students, and courses within a school database.
+The core objective is to build a Minimum Viable Product (MVP) that supports efficient data management through both API endpoints and dynamic web pages.

 ## Features

-- **Teacher Class**: Includes properties such as `TeacherId`, `TeacherFName`, `TeacherLName`, `TeacherHireDate`, `EmployeeNumber`, and `TeacherSalary`.
-- **Data Management**: Designed to handle various aspects of a teacher's information for easy retrieval and management.
-- **OOP Principles**: Utilizes encapsulation, getters, and setters to ensure data integrity and code readability.
+- **_Comprehensive CRUD Operations_**: Enables users to create, read, update, and delete records for teachers, students, and courses through APIs and dynamic web pages.
+- **_Data Validation and Integrity_**: Implements error handling for invalid entries, such as future dates, duplicate identifiers, and missing required fields.
+- **_Relational Database Integration_**: Utilizes MySQL with properly structured relationships, ensuring data consistency between teachers, students, and courses.

+## Testing and Validation
+The project includes comprehensive testing to ensure each CRUD operation works correctly, with cURL commands and web page interaction screenshots as evidence.
+The testing covers:

+- **_Adding Records_**: Validation of data input and correct database insertion.
+- **_Reading Records_**: Verification of accurate retrieval and display of teacher, student, and course data from the database.
+- **_Deleting Records_**: Proper deletion confirmation and handling non-existent records.

 ## Usability

-This project is intended for educational institutions, developers, or anyone interested in managing teacher data using object-oriented programming concepts.
-By utilizing this project, users can:
+This project is designed for educational institutions or developers interested in managing academic data using ASP.NET Core.
+It provides a learning tool for developers and students to understand core concepts in web development, database interaction, and object-oriented programming.

-- **Demonstrate CRUD Functionality**: Create and manage data related to teachers, including unique identification numbers, names, hire dates, employee numbers, and salary details.
-- **Explore OOP Principles**: This project is ideal for developers learning C#, as it provides practical examples of encapsulation, property management, and class structures.

-The project serves as a learning tool for:
-- **_New Developers_**: By exploring a simple C# project structure.
-- **_Students_**: Studying OOP and CRUD concepts and looking for practical examples.
+## Learning Objectives

+- **_CRUD Operations Mastery_**: Implement full CRUD functionality across three different data models: Teachers, Students, and Courses.
+- **_OOP Principles in Practice_**: Use encapsulation, property management, and modular class structures for clarity and scalability.
+- **_Database Integration_**: Utilize relational database principles with foreign key relationships between Courses and Teachers.